 - The Scoring Process

-Each section of the THEA tests is scored separately in a common range of 100-300.
+Each section is scored separately in a common range of 100-300.
 The minimum-passing score for the Writing test section is 220; whereas, the minimum-passing score for the rest of the sections is 230.
 To pass the test in entirety, the candidates must pass every section.
 In both the Quick and IBT tests, the scores of the multiple-choice test sections are calculated electronically.
 However, certain aspects of the scoring methodology and reporting process differ between these 2 formats.
 These differences are elaborated as follows:

 In the Quick test format, the essays are scored manually by 2 experienced scorers.
 The scores awarded by these 2 scorers are combined into a total Essay score in the range of 2-8.
 If you receive a score of 6 or above; then whatever is your score in the multiple-choice Writing questions, you will still straightaway pass the Writing test.
 However, if you score 5 below 6, your scores in the Writing multiple-choice section will be calculated and weighed to determine if you can still pass the Writing test as a whole.
 To pass the multiple-choice Writing section, you must answer at-least 28-29 questions correctly.
 Finally; if you score below 5, you will automatically fail the Writing test and the multiple-choice Writing questions will not be evaluated.
 The score reports are mailed to the individual home addresses of the candidates (provided during the registration process).
 If the candidates fail in one or more test sections, they may re-take those sections after 30 days.
 The candidates may also request for additional score transcripts and a re-evaluation of their scores in the Math and Reading sections.